gfour/antlr2datalog/ARCHITECTURE.md

 * For every supported language, file `logic/<language>-logic.dl` contains the Datalog rules for this language.
 These rules either populate relations from base-logic or compute their own relations.
+* To match patterns against paths in the parse tree, file `logic/patterns.dl` provides a set of C preprocessor macros.

 ## Source code metadata